ghi-electronics/Documentation/endpoint/tutorials/power-management.md

 Endpoint currently only support complete shutdown.

-Both [RTC](rtc.md) and one of the wakeup pins can be used to wakeup the system from shutdown.
+Both [Real Time Clock](real-time-clock.md) and one of the wakeup pins can be used to wakeup the system from shutdown.

 ```cs
 using GHIElectronics.Endpoint.Native;